-Sign up to read and discuss writing by and about Zóbel.
-Together we will learn how he was humorous, generous, and—above all—deeply empathetic to artists and the experience of viewing art.
-Some prior reading will be assigned!
+Sign up to read and discuss writings by and about Zobel, and explore how he was humorous, generous, and—above all—deeply empathetic toward artists and the experience of art.
+Prior reading will be assigned!

-• Where: City Hall Wing, Level 4, Wu Guanzhong Gallery
+• Where: City Hall Wing, Level 4, Wu Guanzhong Gallery, Lift Lobby A

 Share